consulo/consulo-dev.github.io/docs/basics/disposers.md

 ---
 <!-- Copyright 2000-2020 JetBrains s.r.o. and other contributors.
 Use of this source code is governed by the Apache 2.0 license that can be found in the LICENSE file. -->

-The IntelliJ Platform's [`Disposer`](upsource:///platform/util/src/com/intellij/openapi/util/Disposer.java) facilitates resource cleanup.
+The Consulo's [`Disposer`](upsource:///platform/util/src/com/intellij/openapi/util/Disposer.java) facilitates resource cleanup.
 If a subsystem keeps a set of resources alive coincident with a parent object's lifetime, the subsystem's resources should be registered with the `Disposer` to be released before or at the same time as the parent object.

 The most common resource type managed by `Disposer` is listeners, but there are other possible types: